The U.S. birth rate is falling. Here’s how other countries have tried to convince people to have more kids.

 South Korea

 Unlike in the United States, parents in South Korea have access to universal free child care, subsidized housing and a slew of cash bonuses that include a monthly allowance of roughly $90 for each child under the age of 7.
-Some cities even offer perks like free parking to make life easier for residents who want to start a family.
+Some cities even offer perks such as free parking to make life easier for residents who want to start a family.

 But the country still has one of the lowest fertility rates worldwide, which has raised national security concerns because it threatens to dramatically shrink the size of the military.
 Last year, South Korea’s government announced plans to increase the size of its childbirth stipends: Pregnant women will receive a $916 “congratulatory” allowance, followed by roughly $1,800 at childbirth and $275 a month for the first year of the child’s life.

 Still, many young couples say that sky-high housing prices and fears of falling behind in competitive careers tip the scale in favor of remaining childless.
 “My mind won’t be changed with an extra couple hundred won coming into our bank accounts,” Kim Seung-pyo, 33, told the South China Morning Post. said.
-“Now, if they ever decide to give us 100 million won per baby, that’s a whole different question …”
+“Now, if they ever decide to give us 100 million won [$89,000] per baby, that’s a whole different question.”

 Singapore

 In the 1970s, the increasingly cramped city-state began encouraging people to have fewer children by giving smaller families priority for health care, education and government housing.
-The “Stop-at-Two” campaign made contraceptives widely available, and pushed sterilization for parents who already had four children.
+The “Stop at Two” campaign made contraceptives widely available and pushed sterilization for parents who already had four children.

 By 1987, the fertility rate had fallen so dramatically that Singapore reversed course and introduced a new policy with a very different message: “Have three, or more if you can afford it.”
-Worried about the implications of population decline, the government began offering new child-care subsidies, more generous maternity leave policies and grants for new parents that today amount to $7,330 per baby.
+Worried about the implications of population decline, the government began offering new child-care subsidies, more-generous maternity leave policies and grants for new parents that today amount to $7,330 per baby.

 But those interventions didn’t reverse the trend: Singapore currently has the world’s third-lowest fertility rate.
 Over the past year, as births fell to a historic low, the government doubled its payments for families that have a second child and ramped up its subsidies for preschool costs and fertility treatments.